 PROCEDURES FOR THE STUDY

-If you agree to participate in the study, you will be asked engage in a 30-45 minute in-person interview conducted by the researchers.
+If you agree to participate in the study, you will be asked engage in a 30-45 minute in-person / video conference/ telephone interview conducted by the researchers.
 The interview format is conversational and you are encouraged to provide open-ended and detailed responses to the questions and topics discussed.
 With your permission, we will audio-record the interview in order to ensure that we accurately and extensively capture your responses.
 The audio recordings will be transcribed and destroyed immediately after transcription.
 The transcripts will be anonymized to remove any references to your identity.
-As a token of our appreciation for your participation in the study, you will receive a cash payment of $10.
+As a token of our appreciation for your participation in the study, you will receive a cash payment of $10 (for in-person interview) or $10 Amazon gift certificate (for video conference / telephone interview).

 RISKS OF TAKING PART IN THE STUDY

-Participating in the study poses no more than minimal risks The risk is that you may experience a small amount of stress while contemplating your answers.
+Participating in the study poses no more than minimal risks.
+The risk is that you may experience a small amount of stress while contemplating your answers.
 Your responses are confidential.
 We will not ask for any personal information that could identify you.
 To maintain confidentiality, your responses will be accessible ONLY to the research team.
 Audio recordings of the interview will be destroyed immediately upon transcription.
 Transcripts will be anonymous and will not contain any personally identifiable information about you.

 BENEFITS OF TAKING PART IN THE STUDY